acostmig/json-test-runner/README.md

 ## Summary

-- **Custom ActionTypes** enable extending JSON tests with new actions.
+- **Custom ActionTypes** extending JSON to handle new actions.
-- **Custom Selectors** improve UI element detection using dynamic XPath rules.
+- **Custom Locator Strategies** expands the way we find elements(locators) in the UI
-- **Custom Playwright Interactions** allow advanced handling of special UI elements.
+- **Custom Playwright Interactions** expands how we interact with the elements (locators), good for handling special UI elements.

 By configuring these aspects, you **enhance test reliability and flexibility**, making it easier to automate complex UI behaviors with JSON-based Playwright tests.